davidsims9t/deep-learning/README.md

 6. Repeat steps 1 - 5 and update the weights after each observation (reinforcement learning) or repeat steps 1 - 5 and only update the weights after a batch of observations (batch learning).
 7. When the whole training set has passed thru the entire neural network (ANN), that makes an epoch.

+## Convolutional Neural Networks

+You have an input image, process it through a CNN, and Output Label (Image Class).

+Example

+:) -> CNN -> Happy

+B/W Image 2px x 2px - 2d array.
+Each bit is between 0 and 255 for the pixel color.
+Colored Image 2px x 2px - 3d array.
+3 layers (RGB) for each pixel color.

+### Convolutional Operation

+(f * g)(t)^def=∫+∞-∞f(T)g(t - T)dT

+Input Image (X) Feature Detector = Feature Map

+To calculate the feature map compare the matching pixels in the image based on a 3 x 3 pixel grid.
+If any pixel matches up then add 1 to the total sum.

+The feature map allows the computer to isolate the image based on the images defining features (nose, eyes, etc).
+Gets rid of unimportant data.
+Each feature map is a layer of feature data with a different feature detector.

+Primary goal of the CNN is to isolate certain features.

+### ReLU Layer

+### Pooling

+### Flattening

+### Full Connection

+### Softmax and Cross-Entropy

 ## Libraries

 Theano - computations library (CPU and GPU).